MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/rsc-overview.md

   * In the case of a chat, the user must be a member of the chat.
   * In the case of meetings, the user must be an organizer or presenter in the meeting.

 * **Delegated context RSC permissions**: Any user authorized to install an app in a specific scope has the right to grant any RSC permissions requested by the app in that specific scope at the time of installation.
-For example, if regular members are allowed to install an app inside a team, then they also have the authority to grant delegated RSC permission to the app in that specific team.
+For example, if regular members have permission to install an app inside a team, then they also have the authority to grant delegated RSC permission to the app in that specific team.

 ### API that supports RSC-based data access

 Microsoft Graph SDK, Microsoft Bot Framework SDK, and Microsoft TeamsJS client library support fine-grained data access through RSC.
-The supported modes and resource types differ across the API surfaces.
+The supported modes and resource types vary across the API surfaces.

 | RSC mode or type | Supported SDKs | App manifest version | Resource types | RSC-related controls for the entire tenant | Who can consent to RSC permissions? |
 |---------|---------|---------|---------|---------|---------|